Skip to Main Content

 Torrens University Australia Referencing Guidelines

-References List
+Reference List

-The purpose of a reference list is to enable readers to locate sources.
-Therefore, details must be correct and complete.
 Every in-text citation requires a corresponding full reference list entry.
 Equally, every reference list entry requires at least one related in-text citation.

 A work appears only once in the reference list, regardless of how many times it is cited in the text.
 Works not cited in the text should not appear in the reference list.

-References List Guidelines
+Reference List Guidelines

-• - Create a new page with a heading titled References (heading must be bold and centred at the top of the page)
+• - create a new page with a heading titled References (heading must be bold and centred at the top of the page)

 • - include all sources in alphabetical listing